2389-research/gmailcal-mcp-rs/README.md

 - Retrieving calendar events 🗓️
 - Getting details of specific calendar events 🎯
 - Creating new calendar events 📝
+- Listing contacts from Google Contacts 👤
+- Searching for contacts by name, email, or other attributes 🔎
+- Getting detailed information about specific contacts 📇

 This server enhances Claude's email and calendar management capabilities with specialized prompts for email analysis, summarization, task extraction, meeting detection, contact extraction, prioritization, and more.